-The Comptroller of Public Accounts (CPA) is statutorily required to audit travel vouchers for compliance with TPASS's rules for contract travel services.
+The Comptroller of Public Accounts (CPA) is statutorily required to audit travel vouchers for compliance with Statewide Procurement Division (SPD) rules for contract travel services.

 (a) This section provides exceptions to use of contract travel services.
 These exceptions apply to the use of any contract travel services.
 When travel services are obtained at a lower total cost than the cost of contract travel services, no reporting of exceptions is required.
 Exceptions must be documented only when the total cost is greater than contract travel services rates.
 Nothing in this section affects or alters the authority of the comptroller regarding travel reimbursement or audit agreements.